 When I first delved into programming and web development, my interests centered around optimization for security and performance.
 With the growing threat of cyber attacks and so much of my life on the Internet, I took some time to go through all the platforms/websites I regularly use (banks, airlines, social media, professional organizations, online shopping, etc.) to create unique, 15 character passwords that I stored in Bitwarden – an open source password manager.

 Why Bitwarden?
 It’s an open source (totally free, maintained by the community) project that’s available on all platforms.
 I use it on my iMac Pro, MacBook Pro, iPhone, iPad Pro, and Windows desktop without a hitch!
 A convenient Chrome browser extension allows Bitwarden to integrate nicely with my web-based workflow too.
 I also use Authy for two-factor authentication whenever possible.
+In my opinion, storing my passwords in a separate, browser agnostic application is the way to go!

 Why 15 character passwords?
 The time it would take a modern computer to perform a “brute force” attack where algorithms systematically guess passwords based on the character types used (case-sensitive letters, numbers, special characters) and the overall password length is virtually infinite.
 Also, a 15 character password is short enough to manually type in if I’m using a public computer to log in to one of my accounts.